Arden Haynes

 Born in Saskatchewan, he attended the University of Manitoba, where he was admitted to the Zeta Psi fraternity, graduating with a Bachelor of Commerce in 1951.

+Early in his career at Imperial Oil, he had a desk in a hallway under an EXIT sign.
+He said the sign stood for Executive In Training.

 He was the Chair and Chief Executive Officer of Imperial Oil Limited.

 In 1988, he was made an Officer of the Order of Canada.
 He received honorary degrees from Acadia University and York University.